Private university: Guatemala

 In Guatemala, the only public university is Universidad de San Carlos de Guatemala.
-The rest of the degree offering institutions in the country are private.
-See list of universities in Guatemala for a list of the private universities in the country.
+The rest of the degree-offering institutions in the country are private, see list of universities in Guatemala.

 Mexico

-Mexico has private and public (government managed) universities.
-Public universities are free or require a very minimum fee and private universities usually charge for an initial enrollment and monthly fees.
+Mexico has private and public (government-managed) universities.
+Public universities are either free or require a very minimum fee, whereas private universities usually charge for an initial enrollment and monthly fees.

-The well known private universities in Mexico are: